Inferring Epidemics from Multiple Dependent Data via Pseudo-Marginal Methods: State-space models and their inference

-Within the application of \acp{SSM} to epidemics, there seem to be a lack of hybrid models that exploits the deterministic approximations of transmission dynamics that characterise large epidemics and pandemics while proper accounting for stochasticity in the latent states that cannot be approximated, e.g. the states that involve severe cases.
-In the remainder of the paper we will propose and discuss such a semi-stochastic model, with a particular focus on its use when multiple \textit{dependent} data are available.
+Within the application of \acp{SSM} to epidemics, there seem to be a lack of hybrid models that exploit the deterministic approximations of transmission dynamics appropriate for large epidemics and pandemics while properly accounting for stochasticity in the latent states whose dynamics cannot be deterministically approximated, e.g. the states that involve severe cases.
+In what follows we propose and discuss such a semi-stochastic model .
+More specifically, we propose for the first time a deterministic transmission model coupled with a stochastic severity model, accounting for stochasticity only in those states where the counts are very small (e.g. hospitalised patients).
+From an inferential point of view, the fitting of such an hybrid model could be accommodated within standard \ac{SSM} settings with time domain.
+Nevertheless, differently from the typical Markovian \acp{SSM}, the introduction of the deterministic dynamics eliminates the dependence of the hidden states across time, which is the usual bottleneck of sequential methods, allowing a convenient trade-off between model realism and computational burden.